 Criminal record checks

-Criminal record checks - Please note you can apply in-person Monday to Friday between 8:30 a.m. to 4:30 p.m ONLY at Halifax Regional Police Headquarters, 1975 Gottingen Street, Halifax.
+1. IN PERSON CRC - Criminal record checks - Please note you can apply in-person Monday to Friday between 8:30 a.m. to 4:30 p.m ONLY at Halifax Regional Police eadquarters, 1975 Gottingen Street, Halifax.

 The cost for this is $30 as there is a memorandum of understanding with the HRP for volunteer service.
 NOTE - you will have to have VSC (Vulnerable sectors check) done on this record if you position is one that puts you in direct supervision of players under the age of 18.
 (Which is most people).

 Currently there is a 2-3 week turnaround time (can be sooner, but this is what they are saying).
-YOU MUST HAVE A LETTER IN HAND FROM DWMHA stating you are a volunteer if applying for a Criminal Record Check in person.
-The letter can be found HERE Coming soon NEW - DWMHA believes in investing in their coaches and volunteers
+YOU MUST HAVE A LETTER IN HAND FROM Hockey NS stating you are a volunteer if applying for a Criminal Record Check in person.
+The letter can be found HERE 2.
+ONLINE CRC - DWMHA believes in investing in their coaches and volunteers

 Once you get your criminal record check returned to you they should be sent directly to Hockey Nova Scotia C/O - Kelly Dalrymple at this email address - firstname.lastname@example.org